aospapp/aosp/external/oss-fuzz/docs/getting-started/new_project_guide.md

 ### Temporarily disabling code instrumentation during builds

-Sometimes not every 3rd party library might be needed to be instrumented or tools are being compiled that just support the target built.
+In some cases, it's not necessary to instrument every 3rd party library or tool that supports the build target.
+Use the following snippet to build tools or libraries without instrumentation:

-If for any reasons part of the build process should not be instrumented then the following code snippit can be used for this:

 ```
 CFLAGS_SAVE="$CFLAGS"